iseries/Neos-Sia/README.md

 ## Configuration

 This package is using Skynet as default hosting platform.
-Note that you have to register an account on https://account.siasky.net/.
 The current release of this package only supports the free plan, which has a storage limit up to 100GB.

 ### Skynet Setting